Student subsidised travel

 - If only one parent lives in the Defined Remote Area, and the student primarily resides with a parent in the town/city where he or she attends school/college.

-- A tertiary student who has had a gap year (time between secondary & tertiary study) of more than one year.
+- A tertiary student who has had a gap year (time between secondary and tertiary study) of more than one year.

 If you are not eligible for assistance under the Student Subsidised Travel Scheme, contact Centrelink for transport assistance information.